matrix-org/matrix-spec-proposals/proposals/4204-takedown-recommendation.md

-Additionally, if `@yarrgh:example.com` is known to been smuggling contraband via matrix events or media, then there is no mechanism to mark this content as plunder that should be ceased.
+Additionally, if `@yarrgh:example.com` is known to been smuggling contraband via matrix events or media, then there is no mechanism to mark this content as plunder that should be seized.

 A compounding issue is Moderation bots currently use the `reason` of the ban to determine whether to redact a user's events or not.
 Which